AlexTRee/nullfunction/README.md

 We identified additional candidate “driver” genes, such as ATM in plexiform neurofibroma and EP300 in MPNST, and our results suggest that cilium function is associated with the progress of neurofibroma.
 These results were confirmed in an independent dataset through personal communications.

 ## Conclusion/Discussion:
 The phenotypic diversity within NF1 is likely due to additional mutations.
 With the integration of multidiscipline analysis from DNA sequencing, RNA sequencing, as well as the previous knowledge about the gene interactions, we can identify new target genes for further drug discoveries.
-### Please make sure you address ALL of the following:

 #### *1. What additional data would you like to have*
 A larger cohort of data with well controlled experimental conditions.